squaresLab/GenProgScripts/README.md

 # GenProgScripts
 The purpose of this repo is to allow user to run GenProg in the Defects4J bugs

-# Known problems:
-Running this script on the Closure project doesn't work.

 # Instructions:

 Use runGenProgForBugExperimental.sh